Sri Surya Pahar: Jain Heritage

-Jainism could not get any remarkable footing in the North-East region of India throughout its long history.
+Jainism could not get any footing in the North-East region of India throughout its long history.
 Except for the solitary example existing inside the natural caves at Sri Surya Pahar, hardly any other Jain remains have been found so far in the region.
-It was probably the followers of Rasbhanath whose foot prints are also at Sri Surya Pahar.
-The iconography of jain images found here is little different near their hands, but are found naked as per jain's traditional iconography.
+It was probably the followers of Rishabanath whose foot prints are also at Sri Surya Pahar.
+The iconography of Jain images found here is little different near their hands, but are found naked as per traditional Jain iconography.

 On the southern slope of Sri Surya Pahar, there is a natural cavern made of piled stones.
 Within the natural caves, there are Jain carvings.
 Remains of these Jain affiliations in the form of inscription and rock carvings are assigned to the 9th century AD.
 There are two figures carved in a big granite boulder which are in low relief.
-The figures are shown in standing posture with their hands hanging down to the knees and their cognisance are shown below the figures in low relief.
+The figures are shown in a standing posture with their hands hanging down to the knees and their cognisance are shown below the figures in low relief.
 Another figure carved at the top of the hill is identified as Adinath.
-The figure is carved in sitting posture in the rocky outcrop and two bulls are marked at the base, the mark of cognisance of the first Tirthankara.
+The figure is carved in a sitting posture in the rocky outcrop and two bulls are marked at the base, the mark of cognisance of the first Tirthankara.
 These figures are also believed to be of the 9th century AD.
+Sculptures with a standing Rishabhanatha were found in both the first and second rock shelters, while a similar sculpture of Neminatha was found in the first rock shelter.